-If you live in California, you’ve seen it before.
-It’s that white substance around our faucets.
-It’s also known to build up in our plumbing system creating restricted water flow.
-The culprit is calcium and magnesium.
-The International Journal of Preventive Medicine (IJPM) compiled 13 different studies on the subject.
-All the studies were on potential health effects of hard water on humans.
+If you live in California, we’re all too familiar with hard water, also known as water hardness.
+For those of us who don’t know what water hardness is, it’s that white substance that builds up around our faucets.
+It’s also known to build up in our plumbing system over many years, creating restricted water flow in our pipes.
+While hard water can wreak havoc on our plumbing system, it is still unknown the health effects on humans.
+The International Journal of Preventive Medicine (IJPM) compiled 13 different studies on everything from cardiovascular disease, Alzheimer’s, diabetes, and more.
+All the studies were on the potential health effects of water hardness on humans.
 Some of which are still unknown.

-What is not unknown is how it affects our fixtures and appliances.
-Most notably, we see the crust on our faucets, scale on our glass doors and spots on our drinking glasses.
+What is not unknown is how this water affects our fixtures and appliances.
+Most notably, we see the crust on our faucets, scale on our glass doors, and spots on our drinking glasses.
 The scale, crust, and spots are created by the calcium and magnesium in our drinking water.
 When water is heated, the minerals precipitate and attach to the contacted surfaces.
 In most cases, we dry or wipe down the surfaces that make contact.
 But in the case of our faucets, the minerals build up.
-And in our pipes, the calcium and magnesium can build up over time.
+Similarly in our pipes, the calcium and magnesium can build up over time.